News

 ——————

-Triple-negative breast cancer (TNBC) is the most aggressive form of breast cancer.
-TNBC is more common in women younger than 40 and tends to become resistant to therapies, evidencing the need for more effective treatment strategies.
-Research led by Karen Cichowski’s lab in collaboration with several LSP members (including Yilin Xu, Jia-Ren Lin, Peter Sorger, and Sandro Santagata) suggests that combined treatment with AKT and EZH2 inhibitors kills TNBC cells more effectively in in vivo models.
+Published in Nature – research led by Karen Cichowski’s lab in collaboration with several LSP members (including Yilin Xu, Jia-Ren Lin, Peter Sorger, and Sandro Santagata) suggests that combined treatment with AKT and EZH2 inhibitors kills TNBC cells more effectively in in vivo models.
 This work could provide a promising new therapeutic strategy for treating TNBC.

 READ MORE ON BWH RESEARCH BRIEFS